 Charlie Hoppes, owner + winemaker

-In 2007, we were able to purchase some land in the Red Mountain, AVA and plant a small three acre vineyard.
-We also built a facility to be open to the public and share the wines we are making.
+In 2007, we were able to purchase some land in the Red Mountain, AVA and plant a small three-acre vineyard.
+We also built a tasting room that could be open to the public and share the wines we are making.
 Since that initial purchase, we have purchased an additional ten acres that was planted in the spring of 2015 with red Bordeaux varietals.
 It had always been a hope of mine to be part of the Red Mountain, AVA.
 That hope is now a reality.
 Wines from this growing area are in my opinion, very special and unique.
 Wineries from throughout Washington seek out fruit from Red Mountain on a regular basis to enhance their portfolios.
 Since making the first Red Mountain wines for Fidelitas in 2005 we have expanded the Red Mountain product line significantly.
-Later this year, we will be releasing our own Estate Vineyard Cabernet Sauvignon wine.
-Besides our Estate Vineyard, we are now working with around ten growers within the Red Mountain AVA.
-We create vineyard designated wines from Ciel Du Cheval Vineyard and Quintessence Vineyard, as well as blends and varietal wines from throughout the AVA.
+Beginning with the 2012 vintage, we were fortunate enough to begin releasing our own Fidelitas Estate Vineyard Cabernet Sauvignon.
+Besides our Estate Vineyard, we are now working with other top growers within the Red Mountain AVA.
+We create vineyard designated wines from Ciel Du Cheval Vineyard, Blackwood Canyon Vineyard, and Quintessence Vineyard, as well as blends and varietal wines from throughout the AVA.
 This product line will continue to evolve and grow.
 I honestly believe our best wines are yet to be made.

-When not doing things for Fidelitas, I do have an active consulting business making wine for small wineries throughout the region.
-2015 will be my 28th vintage in Washington.
+When not doing things for Fidelitas, I have an active consulting business making wine for small wineries throughout the region.
+2017 marked my 30th vintage in Washington.

-My wife Terri and I have four children ranging in ages 19 to 27.
-Our oldest daughter is an active Peace Corp volunteer in Tanzania and the younger three are currently working and going to college throughout the US.
+My wife, Terri, and I have four adult children who are working and going to school around the U.S. Our son, Will, recently joined the team at Fidelitas, and heads up the Woodinville tasting room.
+He’ll join me in the cellar for harvest of 2019 as we build a multi-generational winery.
 For the first time since 1987, we don’t have any children at home, which is an adjustment.
 However, we’ve been enjoying going to visit them and always look forward to the holidays.